norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

 <img src="random_intercept_files/figure-html/unnamed-chunk-9-1.png" width="672" />

 Notice that these effects are centered around 0.
-Refering back \ref(@mathri), the intercept $\beta_{0j}$ was modeled equal to some average intercept across all groups $\gamma_{00}$, plus some difference.
+Refering back \@ref(mathri), the intercept $\beta_{0j}$ was modeled equal to some average intercept across all groups $\gamma_{00}$, plus some difference.
 What is plotted above is listed in a table below, showing that if you add that random effect to the fixed effect of the intercept, you get the value of the random intercept for each county.

 ```r